pvxe/nftables-geoip/README.md

     chain input {
                   type filter hook input priority 0; policy accept;
-                  meta mark set ip saddr map @geoip4 meta mark $ES counter
+                  meta mark set ip saddr map @geoip4 meta mark set ip6 saddr map @geoip6 meta mark $ES counter
     }
   }
 ```
+__NOTE:__ If you plan on using both ipv4 and ipv6 sets you need to use the `inet` prefix for the table type.

 Then  run ```nft -f /etc/geoip.nft``` to add it to your firewall.

 You can also make the new table, chain and rules permanent by editing your distro specific file